 Employees of the City were required to contribute 5% of their annual gross earnings during the fiscal year which the City matches 1 to 1.
-The contribution rates for the City were 3.20% in calendar years 2022 and 2023.
-The City's contributions to TMRS for the year ended September 30, 2023 were \$12,366 and matched the required contributions.
+The contribution rates for the City were 3.20% in calendar year 2023 and 2.54% in calendar year 2024.
+The City's contributions to TMRS for the year ended September 30, 2024 were \$10,486 and exceeded the required contributions.